An AI-Tutor for students learning Python

 Solution

-A solution is not provided to students, but a line of actions (strategy) is included.
-This is necessary since the AI-Tutor is not able to provide a consistent or correct approach for every task.
+Solutions are not provided to students, but a line of actions (strategy) is included.
+This is necessary because, without it, AI-Tutor might not always provide a consistent and correct approach for every task.

 Strategy